abdul977/mcanlogde1/ENVIRONMENT_SETUP.md

 ## Security Best Practices

 1. Use strong, unique passwords for all services
-2. Enable 2FA on all accounts (MongoDB, Cloudinary)
+2. Enable 2FA on all accounts (MongoDB, Supabase)
 3. Regularly rotate API keys
 4. Use environment-specific keys (test for development, live for production)
 5. Monitor API usage and set up alerts for unusual activity
+6. Keep Supabase service role keys secure - never expose them in client-side code

 ## Production Deployment